Learn the science behind:

 What is the pH-value used for in food science?

-This pH-value isn’t just interesting for determining shelf life, etc. it is a strong indicator of the types of chemical reactions that can occur.
-During acid/base reactions protons are exchanged.
-An acid will tend to give away a proton (increasing the concentration of protons, thus lowering the pH).
+All acid/base reactions have in common that protons are exchanged.
+An acid will give away a proton (increasing the concentration of protons, thus lowering the pH).
 An alkaline substance on the other hand will tend to take a proton.
-As a result, acid/base reactions are essentially exchanges of protons.

 Let’s take a look again at the reactions we saw previously.
 Have a look at how these protons are exchanged.

-Only very strong acids will give away all their protons.
-These are, appropriately, named strong acids and bases.
-In most cases though only a certain percentage of the acids will give away their protons and the same goes for the bases.
-These are weak acids and bases.
+Very strong acids will give away (almost) all of their protons.
+These are, appropriately, named strong acids.
+In most cases though only a certain percentage of the acids will give away their protons.
+These are weak acids.
+The same goes up for their alkaline counterparts, the bases.

-How many of the acid will have given away its proton can be expressed using an equilibrium constant.
-Let’s take a look again at the acid reaction equation we just saw:
+How many of the acid will give away its proton can be expressed using an equilibrium constant.
+For the acid (AH) equation shown above that looks like:

-This equilibrium constant changes with temperature.
-Thus an acid might release protons more or less easily at higher or lower temperatures.
+It is important to know that this equilibrium constant changes with temperature.
+Thus an acid might release protons more or less easily at different temperatures.